 No. If you have a CSV that contains students in multiple sections you can upload that CSV for individual sections.
 GradePage will only import the grades for students listed in that section.

-If you experience a problem with submitting grades, please confirm you are listed as being an authorized grade submitter.
-For any other issues, email help@uw.edu with GradePage CSV Upload as part of the subject line.
+If you experience a problem with submitting grades using CSV import, email help@uw.edu with GradePage CSV Upload as part of the subject line.
 Please do not attach your CSV file or an image of your CSV file, as emailing student grade information is a FERPA violation.
-If needed, information will be provided about how to share your CSV with the support team.